NikKowPHP/social-brain/a.md

 **Scenario:** Your partner asks you to attend a social event on a night when you feel completely burned out and need to recharge.

 *   **The Old Instinct (Threatens Relatedness):** "Absolutely not, I'm exhausted.
 You go without me."
-*   **Using the Protocol:**
+*   **Using the Script:**
     *   **(Validate):** "I know how much you were looking forward to this, and I love that you want us to go together.
 I was looking forward to it, too."
     *   **(State):** "Unfortunately, I am completely out of gas from this week.
 I know myself, and if I go tonight, I'll be miserable company and even more drained for the weekend."
     *   **(Offer):** "I need to stay home and recharge tonight.
 But how about we plan a dedicated date night, just the two of us, for next week?
 I'd love that."

-The protocol doesn't just say "no." It preserves the connection while protecting your own well-being.
+The script doesn't just say "no." It preserves the connection while protecting your own well-being.
 ---

 ### **Chapter 9 Debrief: The Conductor's Toolkit for Conflict**